webplatform/docs/dom/Document/elementFromPoint/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Returns the element from the document whose elementFromPoint method is being called which is the topmost element which lies under the given point.
+{{Summary_Section|Returns the element from the document whose elementFromPoint method is being called which is the ''topmost element'' which lies under the given point.
 To get an element, specify the point via coordinates, in CSS pixels, relative to the upper-left-most point in the window or frame containing the document.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=x